 Regulars (including some of the men who worked on the Rockford Files) told me that the pier used to be a top opaleye pier and good strings of fish were a possibility.
 However, that was when the pier was considerably longer.

-The pier is not noted for sharks and rays primarily because it is only open during daylight hours.
-Nevertheless, a number of sharays are taken as mentioned above.
+The pier is not noted for sharks (primarily because it is only open during daylight hours).
+Nevertheless, a lot of big bat rays are taken.
 If fishing for the large leopard sharks or shovelnose guitarfish try live bait or a smelly piece of mackerel.
 If seeking out the large bat rays try a large piece of squid.
 The bat rays in particular can be hard to land when the kelp is thick around the pier.